Eastern Oregon Trail Updates

 -- #97 Leslie Gulch -- When driving north from Jordan Valley to this hike, take Highway 95 north for 17 miles (not 27 miles!) before turning left at a sign for Succor Creek.

--- #118 Joaquin Miller Trail -- A 2015 wildfire burned the trailhead and the first 4 miles of this trail.
+-- #118 (120) Joaquin Miller Trail -- A 2015 wildfire burned most of the first 4 miles of this trail.
+Surprisingly, the trailhead itself and the first 0.2 mile of the hike remain shady, in a patch of green trees that survived.

 More Hikes -- The Klamath Ridge View Trail runs parallel above Lakeshore Drive in Klamath Falls, with views of Upper Klamath Lake and the Cascades.
 Start at Moore Park.